“Owasso tech job”

 Link (new tab/window)

 About paying an attorney...
-At my first tech job 1999-2005, my yearly salary was $49,000.
+At my first tech job that involved coding 1999-2005, my top yearly salary was $49,000.
 That was close to market value.
 Unfortunately, I was past the age of 40 when I re-entered the job market.
 If you have ever walked around a technology firm or I.T. department, you may have noticed they don't want to hire people of color, women, or anyone older than 40.
 Tech shops are usually white, male and 20-something.
 Maybe 30-something.
 In the past 15 years, that practice has translated into a steady reduction of my salary.
 Think about it: If companies base their evaluation of candidates on age rather than qualifications, then more age means less pay.
 So, my general yearly salary is now less than a third of that first job.
 I am within about $3,000 of the federal poverty level.

 Headquarters for AppleOne AKA "Howroyd-Wright Employment Agency, Inc"